Ayutthaya Kingdom: Peace and commerce

-The cessation of warfare around 1600 gave way to a prolonged period of peace a commerce, beginning with the reign of Ekathotsorot.
+The cessation of warfare around 1600 gave way to a prolonged period of peace and commerce, beginning with the reign of Ekathotsorot.
 The Portuguese and Dutch conquest of Malacca encouraged Asian traders to bypass Malacca by crossing the portage route mid-peninsula, controlled by Ayutthaya.
 This was a period of the great Asian empires: Ottoman Empire, Safavid Empire, Mughal Empire, Ming and Qing China, and Tokugawa Japan.
 Ayutthaya therefore became the lucrative middleman for trade between the global empires of the Early Modern World.
 Kings and nobles turned to hunting, trade, and the competition for the throne with the ending of warfare.

 This period of Ayutthaya is also characterized by the emergence of mercantile absolutism, where the king had a virtual monopoly on all incomes into the kingdom, allowing the king to build new temples and palaces, sponsor ceremonies, and enshroud the monarchy in ritual mysticism.
 The king had the power to appoint governors of cities in the inner Ayutthaya mueang (cities) as well as appoint ministers in charge of the government.
 This however all made the target of the throne much more lucrative and rewarding than before.
 To be able to successfully put your target onto the throne would immensely reward its facilitators as much as the winner of the crown.
 The ability to appoint a Front Palace was effective in times of war but became a double-edged sword in regards to peace.
 Foreigners, due to their lack of connections within the kingdom, often became prominent officials within the Ayutthaya court during this period.